qianyisun/Yolov4_guideline.GitHub.io/index.md

 Model weight: Model weights are all the parameters of the model which are in turn all the parameters used in the layers of the model. <br>
 Darknet: Darknet is an open source neural network framework written in CUDA and C. It is fast to install and supports CPU and GPU computations.<br>

-In order to repeat what I did in training data to obtain model weight, you could see the [video](https://youtu.be/jEx9t8DKbvY).<br>
+In order to training data to obtain model weight, you could see the [video](https://youtu.be/jEx9t8DKbvY).<br>

 ### 4. Testing data on Yolov4 model

-If you could not successfully train your own model weight, you could use my yolov4-obj_last_1800.weights file which could be used to detect humans and dogs.<br>
+If you could not successfully train your own model weight, you could use the yolov4-obj_last_1800.weights file which could be used to detect humans and dogs.<br>

 You should upload yolov4_object_detection_webcam_images.ipynb file into google drive and open it.
-Then you could repeat what I did in YOLOv4 object detection on webcam by watching the [video](https://www.youtube.com/watch?v=axQLqrzIR8M).<br>
+Then you could do YOLOv4 object detection on webcam by watching the [video](https://www.youtube.com/watch?v=axQLqrzIR8M).<br>

 ### Conclusion

-Now I believe you have achieved the goal that you can do object detection on your own webcam.
-I hope my guideline would inspire your interest in machine learning or computer vision.
-Thank you for reading my website.
+Now you have achieved the goal that you can do object detection on your own webcam.
+Hope the guideline would inspire your interest in machine learning or computer vision.
+Thank you!